Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Results and Discussion

 \section{Results and Discussion}

 For evaluation, we report accuracy on the test dataset as our performance metric and the number of communication rounds required to attain the desired accuracy as a metric to quantify the communication cost.
 Specifically, we evaluate the global model on the test set and report its accuracy after every communication round.
-For comparison, we consider the popular methods for federated learning such as FedAvg, FedProx, FedDyn, FedSpeed FedNTD, FedSAM and FedDisco.
+For comparison, we consider the popular methods for federated learning, such as FedAvg, FedProx, FedDyn, FedSpeed FedNTD, FedSAM and FedDisco.
 We augment each of these methods with our approach (ASD) and observe a significant boost in performance.
-For a fair comparison, we consider the same models used in Fedavg \cite{mcmahan2017communication}, and FedDyn \cite{acar2021federated}, for CIFAR-10 and CIFAR-100 classification tasks.
+For a fair comparison, we consider the same models used in Fedavg \citep{mcmahan2017communication}, and FedDyn \citep{acar2021federated}, for CIFAR-10 and CIFAR-100 classification tasks.
 The model architecture used for CIFAR-100 contains $2$ convolution layers followed by $3$ fully connected layers.
 For Tiny-ImageNet, we use $3$ convolution followed by $3$ fully connected layers.
-The detailed architectures are given in Sec~\ref{model_arch} of the Appendix.
+The detailed architectures are given in Sec~\ref{model_arch} of the appendix.
 Hyperparameters: SGD algorithm with a learning rate of 0.1 and decay the learning rate per round of 0.998 is used to train the client models.
 Temperature $\tau$ is set to 2.0.
 We only tune the hyper-parameter $\lambda$.
-More hyperparameter details are provided in the Section~\ref{sup:hyp_settings} of the Appendix.
+More hyperparameter setting details and impact of $\lambda$, $\tau$ are provided in Sec.~\ref{sup:hyp_settings} and~\ref{sup:hyper_sensitivity} of the appendix, respectively. {The impact of client participation rate and the number of clients on ASD are shown in Sec.~\ref{sup:cp_num_clnts} of the appendix.} Implementation of ASD with other FL methods is discussed in Sec.~\ref{asd_plus_algs} of appendix.
 We compare the convergence of different schemes for 500 communication rounds.
-Following the testing protocol of \cite{acar2021federated}, we average across all the client models and compute the test accuracy on the averaged model, which is reported in our results.
+Following the testing protocol of \citep{acar2021federated}, we average across all the client models and compute the test accuracy on the averaged model, which is reported in our results.
 In all the tables, we report the test accuracy of the global model in $\%$ at the end of 500 communication rounds.
 All the experiments in the tables are performed over three different initializations, mean and standard deviations of accuracy over the three experiments are reported.
+We also demonstrate the efficacy of our proposed method with deeper architectures such as ResNet-20 and {Vision Transformer (ViT)} models in Sec~\ref{sup:deep_models} and { Sec~\ref{sup:deep_models_vit}} of the appendix respectively.